Gaurav016/XamarinDemoProject/README.md

 # XamarinDemoProject
 This Project is demo demonstartion for Xamarin Cross Platform app.
-Its consists of various Mono MVVM based procidures.
+Its consists of various Mono MVVM based procedures.
 It has Dependency Injection and ICommand demo.
 Bindable Property for Entry, Picker, Label.
 XAML and ViewModel binding.